ushimado/layer8/README.md

 - ArrayAccessor - used to validate an array of data
 - EmailAccessor - used to validate email addresses
+- EnumAccessor - used to validate an item as a member of a known collection of items
 - IntAccessor - used to validate integers
 - NumericAccessor - used to validate any numeric data
 - PathEntityIDAccessor - used to validate entity IDs which may be represented as strings, as part of the URL path, etc.